open-spaced-repetition/expected-workload/README.md

 # Spaced Repetition Workload Simulation

 This project simulates the expected workload in a spaced repetition system based on different desired retention rates (DR).
 The simulation helps understand the trade-off between retention rate and total workload in spaced repetition.

-## Overview

-The simulator is based on the FSRS-6 algorithm.
+The simulator is based on the [FSRS-6](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm#fsrs-6) algorithm.

 ## Workload Estimation